Fort Stockton, Texas: Higher education

 The town has a Texas A&M Agrilife Extension Office, offering environmental systems management courses.

 Fort Stockton is also home to the Midland College Williams Regional Technical Training Center.
 The center was built in 1996 through a joint effort by Midland College and leaders of Fort Stockton education, business, and government as a means to enhance higher education and workforce development in this part of West Texas.
 Fort Stockton and Pecos County are part of the Midland College service area.
 After just four years, the facility, named in honor of Fort Stockton native and WRTTC donor Clayton Williams Jr., doubled in size through fundraising and program development.

 Climate

-The data below were collected by the WRCC over the years 1940–2019.
+According to the Köppen Climate Classification system, Fort Stockton has a hot semi-arid climate, abbreviated "BSh" on climate maps.
+The hottest temperature recorded in Fort Stockton was 117 F on June 29, 1974, while the coldest temperature recorded was -6 F on February 2, 1985.